gear-foundation/gear-wiki/docs/examples/Gaming/galactic-express.md

 ### Run the app locally

-1. Build a contract
+1. Build a program
-> Additional details regarding this matter can be located within the [README](https://github.com/gear-foundation/dapps/tree/master/contracts/galactic-express/README.md) directory of the contract.
+> Additional details regarding this matter can be located within the [README](https://github.com/gear-foundation/dapps/tree/master/contracts/galactic-express/README.md) directory of the program.

-2. Upload the contract to the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)
+2. Upload the program to the [Vara Network Testnet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)
-> Further details regarding the process of contract uploading can be located within the [Getting Started](../../getting-started-in-5-minutes#deploy-your-smart-contract-to-the-testnet) section.
+> Further details regarding the process of program uploading can be located within the [Getting Started](../../getting-started-in-5-minutes#deploy-your-smart-contract-to-the-testnet) section.

 3. Build and run user interface
 > More information about this can be found in the [README](https://github.com/gear-foundation/dapps/blob/master/frontend/apps/galactic-express/README.md) directory of the frontend.

 ## Implementation details

-### Contract description
+### Program description

-The contract contains the following information
+The program contains the following information

 ```rust title="galactic-express/src/lib.rs"
 struct Contract {